-The PSLF program got passed in September 2007 with the College Cost Reduction and Access Act.
-However, setting up federal loans to be forgiven takes a while when people owed hundreds of billions of dollars.
+Congress passed the PSLF program in September 2007 with the College Cost Reduction and Access Act.
+However, setting up federal loans to be forgiven takes a while when people owe hundreds of billions of dollars.

 Here are the stats as of March 2019 for what’s been forgiven under the PSLF program — actually forgiven and not just approved to be forgiven, which takes more time.
-Just over 40,000 applications were denied because they failed to meet the requirements and 8,000 apps were denied due to incomplete paperwork.
-The number of loans discharged is in millions.)
+Just over 40,000 applications were denied because they failed to meet the requirements, and 18,600 applications were denied due to incomplete paperwork.
+The number of loans discharged is in millions.